-The main aggregates in the tables have previously been described (Output, Intermediate consumption, Value-Added, COE, NOS, CFC) which are consistent with the estimates shown in the National Income and Expenditure 2018 (NIE2018) published in July 2019.
+The main aggregates in the tables have previously been described (Output, Intermediate consumption, Value-Added) which are consistent with the estimates shown in the benchmark Annual National Accounts 2021 (ANA21) published in July 2022.

 However, the starting point of the tables are the SBS (Structure of Business Statistics) surveys.
 The Census of Industrial Production (CIP) covers NACE 5-39, the Building and Construction Inquiry (BCI) covers NACE 41-43 and the Annual Services Inquiry (ASI) covers NACE 45-96.
-There are notable
+There are notable exceptions to this coverage, particularly for services.
+For example, A21 sectors K (NACE 64-66) and O, P, Q (NACE 84-88) are not included in the ASI.
+The SBS also operates at a lag of approximately 18 months from the end of the reference year.